ABOUT TROOP 70 PEACEMAKERS

 Leaders, Troop Guides, and others as determined by your PLC.
-The patrol leaders' council plans the yearly troop program at the annual troop
+The patrol leaders' council plans the yearly troop program at the Troop's Annual

-Our PLC holds its Annual Planning Conference on the last Thursday of August from 6:00 - 8:30 PM and meets monthly on the first Thursday of
+Our PLC holds its Annual Planning Conference on the last Thursday of August from 6:00 to 8:30 PM.
+The PLC meets monthly on the first Thursday of

-October through June from 6:00-7:00 PM.
+October through June from 6:00 to 7:00 PM.
 All Scouts holding a Position of Responsibility are expected to attend.